Farama-Foundation/PettingZoo/README.md

 ## OS Support

 We support Linux and macOS, and conduct CI testing on both.
-We will accept PRs related to windows, but do not officially support it.
+We will accept PRs related to Windows, but do not officially support it.
 We're open to help properly supporting Windows.

 ## Leaderboards